 - National Folklore Show in Bukhara on Day 9;

-- Meals: welcome lunch in Almaty on Day 2, lunch at the home of a local family on Day 4, lunch in Penjikent on Day 7, lunch in Mary on Day 10, camp-style dinner at Darvaza on Day 11, dinner in Khiva on Day 13, dinner in Baku on Day 15, dinner in Tbilisi on Day 21, farewell dinner in Yerevan on Day 29;
+- Meals: welcome lunch in Almaty on Day 2, lunch at the home of a local family on Day 4, lunch and dinner at Seven Lakes on Day 6, lunch in Penjikent on Day 7, lunch in Mary on Day 10, camp-style dinner at Darvaza on Day 11, dinner in Khiva on Day 13, dinner in Baku on Day 14, lunch in Lahich on Day 17, lunch in Kvareli on Day 18, dinner in Tbilisi on Day 20, lunch in Mtskheta on Day 22, lunch in Dilijan on Day 24, lunch in Areni on Day 26, farewell dinner in Yerevan on Day 27;

 - Two wine tastings (at Khareba Winery in Georgia and Areni Winery in Armenia).